 Some results will provide access to the full-text of the article or book that you are looking for, while others are just descriptions of the item, the full-text of which will have to be located elsewhere.
 To limit your search results to just those materials available in full-text through our subscriptions, check the Full Text limiter on the left side of the results screen:

 Depending on the source of the result, access to full-text materials can look different for different results.
-Generally, material with full-text access will have an icon and link that says something about full-text in it.
+Generally, material with full-text access will have an icon and link that says something about "full-text" or "view online."
 See the highlighted examples below:

 If you click on a link for a full-text resource from off-campus (or in student housing), you will be asked to sign in using your Seminary credentials.
 Once you sign in, you'll be directed right to the resource.

-If you can't find full-text access, never pay for a copy online -- ask one of the librarians and we can try to help you find what you need!
+If you can't find full-text access, never pay for a copy online -- ask one of the librarians by emailing us at firstname.lastname@example.org and we can try to help you find what you need!

 You can find detailed information on accessing full-text materials under Viewing Results in the EBSCO EDS User Guide.